PS LAX (formerly known as The Private Suite) has made headlines for months now, and it seems that the hype is only getting stronger and stronger.

 - Are you flying domestic or international?

-Membership to The Private Suite costs $7,500 per year and serves 2 purposes:
+An annual individual membership to PS LAX costs $4,500 per year and serves 2 purposes:

 - Discounts on each visit